In the Name of the Grandfather: Reception

 Colm Meaney guest starred as Tom O'Flanagan.

 The initial airing of the episode on Sky1 in the United Kingdom drew an average of 957,000 viewers with a 4.7 share of the audience.
 The initial broadcast on Sky1 in Ireland was watched by 511,000 viewers, with a 33 share.
 The episode became the most watched Sky1 broadcast in Ireland, breaking the previous record set in April 2004.
 The episode also had a 60.5 share of child viewers and a 40 share of the 15- to 24-year-old demographic, both records.

 The original airing of the episode on Fox in the United States finished with a 3.6 Nielsen rating and was viewed in 6.15 million homes.
 The episode finished third in its timeslot.

 Shane Hegarty of The Irish Times wrote that it "may not have been a vintage episode [...] but it had plenty of good moments, and from an Irish perspective it was a fascinating opportunity to see ourselves through the eyes of the greatest comedy series ever written."
 He added that "even as it reveled in stereotypes, it used them to continue the running joke about how Ireland doesn't conform to American's [sic] views of it."
+The change from the booming economy depicted to Ireland's deep recession at time of broadcast "shows how long it takes to make an episode".

 Pat Stacey of the Evening Herald gave the episode two stars.
 He wrote that he enjoyed the jokes about the Irish landmarks but called it "a fairly slapdash, ramshackle half-hour" and mentioned that Colm Meaney deserved a better role.

 Evan Fanning of the Sunday Independent wrote "Yes, The Simpsons came to Ireland and all we got was some lousy rehashed jokes and a feeling that the whole thing was a bit of a waste of time."

 Robert Canning of IGN wrote "It wasn't the funniest of foreign land adventures, but it was serviceable. [...]
 The saving grace of the episode was all the Irish-centric vignettes with Marge and the kids.
 These quick hitting gags were the funniest moments and kept the episode from being completely blah."

 Steve Heisler of The A.V.
 Club gave the episode a B, commenting that the episode "allowed the show to have fun with its surroundings", adding that it was one of his favorites of the twentieth season.